For Students

-This page is for students who is either a) already doing a project with me or b) thinking about it.
-The three sections below cover, in order: information for students already working on a project, prospective Master’s and Bachelor’s students at DTU, and prospective PhDs and postdocs from anywhere.
+This page is for students who are either a) already doing a project with me or b) thinking about it.
+The three sections below cover, in order: prospective Master’s and Bachelor’s students at DTU, prospective PhDs and postdocs from anywhere, and – at the bottom – resources for students who are already working on a project with me.

 Prospective Master’s and Bachelor’s students at DTU